 When it comes to classic furnishings, home décor, or snagging that one-of-a-kind find that makes your whole year, there’s no better destination for an antique road trip in Northern California than Downtown Oroville.

-Whether you prefer curated upscale boutiques, pop-up collectives, or bargain treasure hunting, the City of Gold offers a high density of shops within a walkable historic district.
+Whether you prefer curated upscale boutiques, pop-up collectives, or bargain treasure hunting, the City of Gold offers an incredible variety of shops within a walkable historic district.
 Here is your guide to the best vintage haunts in Oroville.

 Farmhouse Cottage